Tornado devastates Texas town on sixth straight day of severe storms

 By Meteorologist Briana Waxman, Taylor Romine, CNN

-CNN is reaching out to city officials for more information on potential injuries and the extent of the damage.
+“There is a lot of hope out there, and we’ve had an outpouring of support from not only the first responding agencies but the community,” Denison said.

-Massive hail up to tennis and baseball size pummeled Springfield, Missouri, Tuesday afternoon, damaging vehicles and knocking down power poles as severe storms blasted through the region.
-Springfield emergency management spokesperson Nicolette Zangara told CNN affiliate KOLR it was a “brutal morning,” with two rounds of hail and widespread reports of damage still being assessed.
+Tuesday’s storms also brought massive hail up to grapefruit size near Godley, Texas, while stones up to tennis ball and baseball size pummeled Springfield, Missouri, damaging vehicles and knocking down power poles.

-Storm chaser Matt Jones was in the car when hail bigger than golf balls picked up in intensity, cracking his windshield repeatedly.
-“This is insane, oh my God, I gotta get out of here,” Jones exclaimed.
+Storm chaser Matt Jones was in the car in Springfield when hail bigger than golf balls picked up in intensity, cracking his windshield repeatedly.
+“This is insane, oh my God, I gotta get out of here,” Jones exclaimed in a video.

+An emu at Springfield’s Dickerson Park Zoo was killed during the hail storm and a rhea, a large bird similar to an emu, was injured, the zoo posted on social media.
+The zoo was significantly damaged by the hail and will be closed Wednesday, the post said.

 Footage from Springfield-Branson National Airport showed wind-driven hail lashing the airport and crews covering damaged vehicles with tarps.
 Airport officials said aid groups distributed tarps within hours as recovery efforts began.

+In southern Oklahoma a possible tornado shredded buildings – including some mobile homes – and significantly damaged powerlines.
+Aerial footage shows a series of transmission towers bent to the ground near the town of Caney.

+The storm impacted several areas across Oklahoma’s Atoka County, but no injuries had been reported as of Tuesday night, the sheriff’s office said.

-A Level 4 of 5 risk of severe thunderstorms remains in place Tuesday evening for northeast Texas, including the Dallas-Ft.
-Worth area.
-A slightly lower risk covers much of Arkansas and parts of southern Missouri, southeastern Oklahoma, northeast Texas, northern Louisiana and central and northern Mississippi.
-Multiple rounds of damaging winds, large hail and a few tornadoes threaten millions Tuesday across a broader zone from the lower Mississippi Valley to the Tennessee Valley.
+A Level 3 of 5 risk of severe thunderstorms remains in place through early Wednesday morning for much of Arkansas and parts of southern Missouri, northeast Texas, northern Louisiana and central and northern Mississippi.
+Damaging winds, large hail and a few tornadoes threaten millions across a broader zone from the lower Mississippi Valley to the Tennessee Valley.

+A tornado watch was in effect for parts of northern Mississippi, southeastern Arkansas and extreme northern Louisiana until early Wednesday morning, according to the Storm Prediction Center.
+Besides potential tornadoes, damaging wind gusts and isolated large hail were also possible.

+The cold front that was responsible for much of this week’s severe weather will make its way to the East Coast Wednesday and usher in a cooler, calmer weather pattern for much of the US.
+The front will bring some beneficial rain to the South, where drought has reached extreme levels in every state.

 Monday’s storms packed a punch